yxngalex/weather-app-react/README.md

 * GB (Great Britain)
 * US (United States)

-User selects one of these 3 countries, and types in the name of the city in the input field.
+User selects one of these 3 countries and types in the name of the city in the input field.

-User has to type in the name of the city for selected country.
+User has to type in the name of the city for the selected country.

 >EX: US, New York